lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 Moreover, during jump-forward decoding, we've found that different tokenization strategies to the jump-forwarded part may lead to different logit distributions for the subsequent tokens.
 Simply appending the tokenized jump-forwarded section to the current token sequence might yield unexpected outcomes.

 To manage these issues, we propose the following solutions:
-- Prefer the use of a comprehensive regular expression to guide the entire decoding process, rather than employing multiple concatenated regular expressions.
-This approach ensures that both Finite State Machines (FSM) and Large Language Models (LLM) are cognizant of the entire decoding process, thereby minimizing boundary-related issues as much as possible.
 - We have implemented a re-tokenization mechanism during the jump-forward phase.
 This involves appending the string instead of the tokens, followed by a re-tokenization of the entire text.
 This method effectively resolves most tokenization issues and results in only a minor increase in computational overhead, approximately 4\%.
+- Prefer the use of a comprehensive regular expression to guide the entire decoding process, rather than employing multiple concatenated regular expressions.
+This approach ensures that both FSM and LLM are cognizant of the entire decoding process, thereby minimizing boundary-related issues as much as possible.

 ## Benchmark Results